SPS-L/5_bus_test_system/README.md

 Simply load the folder in JupyterHub and open the Execute notebook.
 Follow the instructions in the [presentation](./present_5bus_syst.pdf).

+The original code and exercises are from [Prof. Thierry Van Cutsem](https://thierryvancutsem.github.io/).

 ![5-bus system oneline diagram](./5_bus_oneline.png)